Why I staged my home to sell

 We could have stopped there, but working with Liz & Ellie for the past five years has taught me that staging is an essential part of prepping our home.
 We worked through the Compass Concierge program to paint and stage the condo.
 When that work was complete, our space looked inviting and neutral; and the decor and furnishings highlighted all the possibilities the space holds.
 When Liz and Ellie shared the photos, I was thrilled to see how beautiful it looked!
 But I was biased, of course.
 I love my old condo, so wouldn’t it have looked as great without staging?

 Well, the proof came when we put it on the market.
 About 40 people made appointments to tour the house.
 We got ten offers, most of them 10-20% above the listing price!
-Most of those who wrote letters with their offers mentioned the stylish furnishings as a big draw for them.
 We have more than made up for the cost of the improvements and staging.
 But that’s not all: our house was on the market for only six days, and it’s going to be a quick closing.
 Because of the high demand, the offers were excellent and included all kinds of great incentives for us as the sellers.
 I don’t think that would have happened had so many people not come to look at it.
 And why did they come?
 Because it looked awesome!
 In short, yes, it is worth the initial effort and investment to paint and stage your home.
-Getting it to draw buyers is the foundational step towards a successful transaction, and painting and staging does just that.
+Getting it to draw buyers is the foundational step towards a successful transaction, and painting and staging do just that.

 We hear a more specific argument for staging from our colleague and Chief Evangelist for Compass, Leonard Steinberg.
 I’ve included an excerpt from one of his daily communications here:

 Yesterday I was showing a vacant apartment and as we walked from the huge en-suite bathroom with its grand soaking tub and an adjoining, large closet, we stood in the bedroom and the buyer asked quite innocently: "So where is the bedroom?"